roman-milk/roman-milk.github.io/vickie-the-baby-and-me.md

+===

- ****** Vickie, The Baby &amp; Me ****** byJust_Plain_Bob© They were so busy at cuckolding me that neither one of them even knew that I was in the room until I loomed over them.
+They were so busy at cuckolding me that neither one of them even knew that I was in the room until I loomed over them.
 I saw the horror on Vickie's face as she looked up in time to see my right forearm close on Roger's throat in a chokehold and my left grab a handful of his hair.
 I jerked him up off of Vickie and with the chokehold and pulled hair keeping him off balance I frog marched him down the stairs and to the front door.
 I pushed his naked body out the door and then locked it behind him.
 I went to the phone and called the police and reported a naked peeping tom, gave my name and address and then called the local TV station with the same tale.
 Then I went upstairs to deal with Vickie.

  She was cowering on the bed with the covers pulled up to hide her nakedness and she was crying.